clickviewapp/Docs/smart-embed/v1.0/authentication.md

 Refer to the [OAuth 2.0 Specification](https://tools.ietf.org/html/rfc6749#section-5.2) for a detailed list of potential error codes and their meanings.

 ## Best Practices
-- Securely store the `client_secret`.
+- Securely store the client secret.
+Ensure you NEVER expose this secret to your user's browser.
-- Handle token expiration gracefully by either retrying the request.
+- Create a single token and cache it for all your user's requests, until it expires.
+- Use a popular OAuth2 library for your technology stack.
+Doing so will ensure that you follow the OAuth2 specification, and will provide graceful error handling and token refreshing out of the box.
+- Ensure that you handle token expiry gracefully by creating a new access token before your old one expires.

 ## Next Steps
-After obtaining your access token, you may proceed to use it to request view keys or any other secured resources provided by our API.
+After obtaining your access token, you may proceed to use it to request view keys.
+Please see [Video Playback](video-playback.md#creating-the-view-key) for information on how to use your access token.